christianmkg/mkgmarketingweb/_posts/2013-07-22-diary-of-a-digital-marketing-intern-4-of-5-the-benefits-of-working-for-a-small-business.md

 <p>One thing I prize in my work situation is the level of transparency that Mike and Kerry promote.</p>

 <p>It's one office.
 There are no closed doors.
 I have the opportunity to see how they treat not only their clients, but their employees and each other.
-I get to watch them tackle problems and createÂ solutions.
-I see almost everything they do and the exposure isÂ unparalleled.
+I get to watch them tackle problems and create solutions.
+I see almost everything they do and the exposure is unparalleled.
 It has offered me valuable perspective into what it takes to be a business owner.</p>

 <h4>Benefits of Working for a Small Business: No Red Tape</h4>